baby nursery

 The first step is to develop a preliminary floor plan including all the essential items of baby nursery furniture, identified during the creation of your baby nursery storage plan.

-These furniture items will include a baby crib, changing table, night stand and rocker or glider chair that you like.
+These furniture items will include a baby crib, baby changing table, night stand and rocker or glider chair that you like.
 Make sure you have written down their dimensions.
 You will need them to draw your floor plans.

 How To Draw Floor Plans Step-By-Step...